 The work

 The work I do is relational and pattern-focused.
-I don't run through intake checklists or assign exercises between sessions.
-I pay attention to what happens in the room: what you're saying, what you're not saying, the moments when something shifts or goes flat or speeds up.
+I don't run intake checklists.
+I don't assign homework between sessions.
+I pay attention to what happens in the room.
+What you're saying.
+What you're not saying.
+The moments when something shifts, goes flat, or speeds up.
 That's the material we work with.

-Most people arrive already knowing the story of their situation.
+Most people arrive already knowing their own story.
 They've told it to themselves a hundred times and always land in the same place.
-What's missing is a different angle, someone watching in real time who can name what's invisible from inside it.
+What's missing is a different angle.
+Someone watching in real time, who can name what you cannot see from inside it.
 That's what I offer.
-Not interpretation from a distance, but attention in the room, offered as it happens.
+Not interpretation from a distance.
+Attention in the room, offered as it happens.

 I work with individuals and couples.
 Individual work is usually about finding the pattern underneath the presenting problem, the thing that keeps recurring in different forms across different circumstances.
 Couples work is about finding what the argument is really about, which is rarely what it appears to be about.
 Both come down to the same thing: seeing what you haven't been able to see, and from there, actually being able to do something different.

-One thing working in English actually solves: you don't have to do therapy in a language where you can't fully access yourself.
+Working in English solves one thing outright.
+You don't have to do therapy in a language where you can't fully reach yourself.
 That's not a small thing.
-In a second language, people tend to speak more carefully, more managed.
-What's lost is often exactly what therapy needs.
+In a second language, people speak more carefully, more managed.
+What gets lost is often exactly what therapy needs.

 Being a couple connected to Russia now